U.S. Silica: Lone Survivor (NYSE:SLCA)

 - ISP sales are nearly flat from the year-ago quarter with margins taking an approximate 5% haircut.

-- O&G service (Sandbox) revenue have declined 77% and 82%, respectively, the year-ago quarter.
+- O&G service (Sandbox) revenue have declined 77% and 82%, respectively, from the year-ago quarter.

 - ISP continues to make up just over 57% of U.S. Silica’s total contribution margin, but this part of the business isn’t growing yet.